 The composition is based on a painting from the Newfoundland Series (completed in 1969-70) however unlike most of Stella's prints this work was conceived individually rather than in a series that experimented with different colors applied to an identical composition.

 The title, another curious geographical reference, is the name of an abandoned settlement established in a remote part of Manitoba by the Hudson's Bay Company.
 (Stella's "Copper Series" was similarly named after abandoned mining towns in Colorado)

-Caviar20 is excited to be offering this important Frank Stella work.
+Caviar20 is excited to be offering this important and iconic Frank Stella work.

 Additional images available on request.

 Questions about this piece?
 Contact us or call +1.416.704.1720